Interpolation Blocks

 <div !id={dynamicId}></div>

-When class is used as a dynamic attribute, it can accept either an object or an array as its value.
-When the value is an object, property names with truthy values will be applied to the class list.
-When the value is an array, each item will be applied to the class list.
-Both syntaxes are allowed:
+When class is used as a dynamic attribute, it can also accept an object or an array as its value.
+If the value is an object, keys whose values are truthy are applied to the class list.
+If the value is an array, every item in the array is applied to the class list.
+In other words, both of the following forms are allowed:

 qk